This post may contain affiliate links. We earn a commission when using these links. Learn more

 Are there any add-ons?

 At the moment, there’s four premium networks that can be added to either the standard or No Ads plan.
-These networks are CINEMAX, HBO, SHOWTIME and STARZ.
+These networks are Cinemax, HBO Max, Showtime and Starz.

-As these are add-ons, they are not free and therefore the cost has to be adding on top of the cost of the original subscription.
-Here’s how much Hulu charges for each premium network.
+As these are add-ons, they are not free and therefore, the cost has to be adding on top of the price of the base subscription.

-However, that’s not always the case.
-At least not for all plans.
-For example, back in January of 2019, Hulu announced a change to its pricing.
-Unlike the usual announcements, Hulu actually reduced the cost of its standard plan down from $7.99 per month to the current $5.99 rate.
+Back in January of 2019, Hulu announced a change to its pricing and unlike the usual announcements, Hulu actually reduced the cost of its standard plan down from $7.99 per month to the current $5.99 rate.
 Yes, you read that right – a streaming service lowered the price.